ztyyLV/web-twain-docs/info/api/Addon_PDF.md

 **Usage notes**

-There are four conversion modes
+There are three conversion modes

 - CM_RENDERALL (1): All the content in the target PDF file will be rasterized.
 - CM_IMAGEONLY (2): The PDF Rasterizer is turned off.
 - CM_AUTO (3): The library automatically detect whether a file needs to be rasterized or not and then process the file accordingly.
-- CM_RENDERALLWITHANNOTATION (4): Support loading PDF file with annotation.

 Use this method before you import a PDF into the viewer with methods such as <a href="{{site.info}}api/WebTwain_IO.html#loadimage" target="_blank">`LoadImage()`</a> , <a href="{{site.info}}api/WebTwain_IO.html#httpdownload" target="_blank">`HTTPDownload()`</a> and <a href="{{site.info}}api/WebTwain_IO.html#httpdownload" target="_blank">`FTPDownload()`</a>.